NZWANG/CSC-Unet/README.md

       3)  Nuclei: https://www.kaggle.com/c/data-science-bowl-2018/overview
 - 3. Set the hyper parameters of the experiment in `cfg.py.`

-- 4. run the code by command
+- 4. Run the code by command

 ```bash
 python train.py